Fablehaven: Rise of the Evening Star: Plot summary

-The children learn that The Society of the Evening Star, an ancient organization determined to overthrow magical preserves and use them for their own intents and purposes, is determined to infiltrate Fablehaven.
-Worst yet, the word abroad is that the Society of the Evening Star (SES) is rising in power and working its mischief faster than ever.
+The children learn that The Society of the Evening Star (known also as "The Society"), an ancient organization determined to overthrow magical preserves and use them for their own intents and purposes, is determined to infiltrate Fablehaven, and is rising in power and working its mischief faster than ever.
 Preserves all over the world are falling at an alarming rate.
 Stanley Sorenson, Kendra and Seth's grandad, who is also the Fablehaven caretaker, invites three specialists, approved by the mysterious Sphinx, to aid in the protection of the property: "Tanu" the Potion Master; Coulter, a magical relics collector; and his old friend, Vanessa, who is a mystical creature trapper.
 In addition to protection, these three specialists have a more perilous assignment — to find an artifact of great power that is hidden on the Fablehaven property.
 This mysterious artifact is one piece of a key that opens the great demon prison, Zzyzx, home to hundreds of thousands of the worst demons.
 If Zzyzx opens, the world as they know it would end.
 The children start learning from each of the specialists and learning more about the preserve.
 Dale takes the children to a cottage, where his brother Warren has been in a catatonic state for years after visiting a grove on the preserve.
 Dale tells them how he can encourage Warren to eat and move, but not act of his own accord.
 Warren reacts to Kendra when she touches him.

 Later, The Sphinx meets with Kendra and Seth to discuss the situation.
 After giving Kendra an uncharged magical object, he determines that she is fairykind, something highly unusual that had not happened for centuries.
 Then, the Sphinx speaks to Seth and explains that Olloch the Glutton will prove perilous to him as Olloch's only goal is to consume Seth.
 After being fed by him in the beginning of the book, Olloch will continue to consume creatures until becoming large and strong enough to destroy anything and everything keeping him from Seth.

 When Olloch the Glutton pervades the gates of Fablehaven, all evidence suggests that one of the three visitors is a traitor.
 Finding the traitor is critical, since if the artifact falls into the wrong hands, it could mean the downfall of other preserves and possibly the world.
-However, although well-intentioned, Kendra and Seth become both a help and a hindrance to their grandfather's quest to protect Fablehaven.
+Although well-intentioned, Kendra and Seth become both a help and a hindrance to their grandfather's quest to protect Fablehaven.